-Deadline to submit applications for FY19 funding is March 22, 2018 for Basic and Core Operating Support and March 27, 2018 for Arts Access, Youth Arts, Creation, and Catalyst Project Support.
+The deadline to submit applications for FY19 funding was March 22, 2018, for Basic and Core Operating Support and March 27, 2018, for Arts Access, Youth Arts, Creation, and Catalyst Project Support.
 See the FY19 Grant Guidelines for more information.

 2018 Metro Arts Grants

 Metro Arts Grants: Metro Arts awards two different types of grants: operating and project support.
 Operating funds for organizations who have an average annual revenue of $100,000 or more are eligible for Basic Operating Support.
 Applications in this category are adjudicated every three years by a group of out-of-state adjudicators.
 The next Basic Operating Support review will be in 2020 for the 2020-2021 fiscal year.

 Core Support also provides operating support funds but these are distributed to organizations who have an average annual revenue of under $100,000.
 These grant awards are reviewed and awarded on an annual basis.

 Project grant funds are available in four different categories: Creation, Catalyst, Arts Access, and Youth Arts.
 Arts Access and Youth Arts are two project support categories open to both arts-focused and non-arts nonprofit organizations.
 Projects in these categories target under-invested communities in Nashville who for a number of reasons have barriers accessing arts opportunities.
 An organization can apply one of these categories per year.

 Creation and Catalyst funds are reserved for arts-focused organizations who are eligible for operating support funds.
 Creation funds support the development of new works while Catalyst funds are designed to support organizations with capacity-building and sustainability planning projects.